dainiuss/smallMVC/README.md

 smallMVC is a small PHP MVC framework

 INSTRUCTIONS:
-1. Create new web directory
+1. Create new web directory<br />
-2. Move framework to the newly created web directory
+2. Move framework to the newly created web directory<br />
-3. cd into the directory above
+3. cd into the directory above<br />
-4. Run framework/generate.php and follow the instructions
+4. Run framework/generate.php and follow the instructions<br />

 AVAILABLE OPERATIONS:
 1. Generate a new website